tamasveress/ECML_Challenge_2016/README.md

 # ECML Challenge 2016
-Solutions for ECML/PKDD 2016 Discovery [Credit Card Usage Challenge]
+Solutions for ECML/PKDD 2016 Discovery [Credit Card Usage Challenge] Codes are not optimised and cleaned but partial results are shared to support reproduction

 ## Task 1: Predict the bank branches visited by the user.